Marist University: Foundation by the Marist Brothers (1905)

+Four-year college (1946)

-By 1929, the training center at the Hermitage had evolved into the Marist Normal Training School, offering college-level courses under the auspices of Fordham University.
-The charter for the Marist Normal Training School was obtained by Brother Leo Brouilette.
-In 1946, the State of New York granted the institution an official four-year college charter under the name Marian College, led by Brother Paul Ambrose Fontaine, FMS.
+In 1946, the State of New York granted the institution an official four-year college charter under the name Marian College, led by Paul Ambrose Fontaine, FMS.
 Marian College continued the mission of training Marist Brothers as teachers of the congregation's schools.

 From 1947 to 1957, the Brothers began working on the weekends, during summers, and in their spare time to build a gymnasium (the original Marian Hall), Our Lady Seat of Wisdom Chapel, Adrian Hall (which was demolished in 2001), and a residence for the student Brothers (the original Fontaine Hall).

-The Marist College Library was originally housed on the top floor of Greystone in 1928.
+The Marist University Library was originally housed on the top floor of Greystone in 1928.
 In 1945, reference, periodical and work areas took over the second floor as well, and then in 1949, the library also claimed Greystone's lowest level.
 The library remained in Greystone for 35 years.

 In 1958, Marist Brother Linus Richard Foy took charge of the college.
 At 28, he was the youngest college president in the United States.
 Two years later, Marian College became Marist College and the mission of the college broadened to include the wider community; lay male students were admitted to pursue degree study.
-An evening division was also introduced to serve the educational needs of the surrounding communities.

 Sheahan Hall, the first residence hall, opened in 1962.
 It was named for Monsignor J. F. Sheahan (pastor of St. Peter's Church, Poughkeepsie) without whom the Marist Brothers might not have been able to purchase the Bech Estate that now comprises the entire south campus area.
 It was quickly followed by Leo Hall in 1963 and Champagnat Hall in 1965.
-They were named for Brother Leo Brouiletter (Provincial of the Marist Brothers, 1921–1930) and Saint Marcellin Champagnat respectively.
-Donnelly Hall (named for Brother Nilus Donnelly, who supervised construction of the 12 major campus facilities built by the Brothers), a dormitory at the time, was built in 1962 by the brothers themselves.
+They were named for Leo Brouiletter (Provincial of the Marist Brothers, 1921–1930) and Saint Marcellin Champagnat respectively.
+Donnelly Hall (named for Nilus Donnelly, who supervised construction of the 12 major campus facilities built by the Brothers), a dormitory at the time, was built in 1962 by the brothers themselves.